icarusfactor/openstack-Installs/stein/ScalableWebService-Stein.md

 NOTE: If it takes too long to install instances you can watch the install of the server.
-Dashboard has a log viewer, click the full log option and keep it refreshed.
+Dashboard has a log viewer, click the full log option and keep it refreshed with a browser plugin.
 Also, be sure to update your ISO image if you want less time for updating packages.

-Basic debian cloud image.
+Basic debian cloud image download location.

 ```
 https://cdimage.debian.org/cdimage/openstack/current/